jgroeneveld/rewe/README.md

 bin/rewe [command] --help # prints help
 bin/rewe ./Rechnung.pdf --json # identify products and their categories.
-See below for individual steps. bin/rewe read-bill ./Rechnung.pdf # Parses the PDF and identifies all products and their costs bin/rewe categories --product "Apfelsaft" --json # Looks for the Apfelsaft product on the rewe websites and extracts the categories printing them in json
+See below for individual steps. bin/rewe read-bill ./Rechnung.pdf # Parses the PDF and identifies all products and their costs bin/rewe categories "Apfelsaft" --json # Looks for the Apfelsaft product on the rewe websites and extracts the categories printing them in json
 ```

 ## Development